Home iOS Deferred Deep Link Implementation (Swift)

 </html>

-The general logic is to call the URL Scheme, set a Timeout, and if the page hasn’t redirected after the timeout, assume the app isn’t installed and redirect to the App Store page (though the experience is still not great as it will show a URL error prompt, but it adds automatic redirection).
+The general logic is to call the URL Scheme, set a Timeout, and if the page has not redirected within the set time, assume that the Scheme cannot be called and redirect to the APP Store page (but the experience is still not good as there will still be a URL error prompt, just with added automatic redirection).

-Universal Link itself is a webpage, and if no redirection occurs, it defaults to being displayed in the web browser.
-If you have a web service, you can choose to redirect to the web page directly; if not, redirect to the App Store page.
+Universal Link itself is a webpage.
+If there is no redirection, it defaults to being presented in a web browser.
+Websites with web services can choose to directly jump to the web browser for those services, or directly redirect to the APP Store page.

 1

-When browsing the web version on iPhone Safari, an APP installation prompt and a button to open the page in the APP will appear at the top; the app-argument parameter is used to pass page values and transmit them to the APP.
+When browsing the webpage version on iPhone Safari, an APP installation prompt will appear at the top, along with a button to open the page using the APP; the app-argument parameter is used to pass in page values and transmit them to the APP.

-Flowchart with "Redirect to APP Store if not installed"
+Flowchart of adding "redirect to APP Store if not available"

-Flowchart with “Redirect to APP Store if not installed”
+Flowchart of adding “redirect to APP Store if not available”

-We want not only “if the user has the APP installed, open the APP,” but also to link the source information with the APP, so that the APP automatically displays the target page when opened.
+Of course, what we want is not just “open the APP when the user has it installed,” but also to link the referral information with the APP, so that the APP automatically displays the target page when opened.

 The URL Scheme method can be handled in the AppDelegate’s func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool: